AWS support was introduced in Octopus 2018.2.

 AWS allows you to assign a role to an EC2 instance, referred to as an AWS service role for an EC2 instance, and that role can be accessed to generate the credentials that are used to deploy AWS resources and run scripts.

-Because the AWS steps run on the Octopus Server, this means that Octopus itself needs to be running on an EC2 instance with an IAM role applied in order to take advantage of this feature.
+Because the AWS steps run on the Octopus server, Octopus itself needs to be running on an EC2 instance with an IAM role applied to take advantage of this feature.

 It is expected that in future these steps will be run on worker instances, which can execute on their own EC2 instances with their own roles applies.
 This will make IAM roles much more useful and flexible.